 Making the most of the current STC price

 If you have ever put money in the stock market, you know that you should stay invested for at least a few years to yield good returns.
-Well, the same goes for investing in a home solar system – you should have a long-term perspective.
+Well, the same goes for investing in a home solar system – you should have a longer-term perspective.

 In 2018, there was a lot of concern that the government incentive was going to be scraped, immediately sending some buyers and sellers into panic mode.
 This fear was driven by an ACCC report that recommended winding up the SRES and abolishing it by 2021.
-Luckily for now, the Federal Government has not taken up the recommendations in the report, however the government has yet to rule out any action.
+Luckily, for now, the Federal Government has not taken up the recommendations in the report, however, the government has yet to rule out any action.

-However this is relatively small compared to the opportunity cost of not installing solar power now and continuing to pay large power bills.
+However, this is relatively small compared to the opportunity cost of not installing solar power now and continuing to pay large power bills.
 You’d still be faced with rising electricity costs for supply from the main grid.
 According to the Australian Energy Market Operator (AMEO) in the first quarter of 2019, South Australia and Victoria saw the highest ever increase in the average wholesale prices over the quarter.
 The record-breaking heatwave in Australia this year has led to a peak in consumer demand, while also leading to lower than expected output from hydro generators.

 Solar Is Booming, Don’t Miss The Boat